 Why choose an EMBA over an MBA?
-One reason is that the EMBA is designed specifically for experienced managers and executives.
+One reason is that the EMBA is designed specifically for experienced managers.
 Consequently, the robust curriculum is accelerated, interactive, and peer-oriented.
 EMBA students learning in a cohort gain a wealth of information through peer group interaction versus traditional, academic-style teaching methods.

-Additionally, because the EMBA program is for working professionals, it is presented in a condensed format with class meeting times designed to accommodate a busy executive’s schedule.
-Similarly, learning in a cohort allows students to learn from and network with one another.
+Additionally, because the EMBA program is for working professionals, it is presented in a condensed format with class meeting once every other Saturday.
+Learning in a cohort allows students to learn from and network with one another.